robgas/android-lime-ready/README.md

 Emulator Image
 ==================
-The image is based on the AOSP android-2.3.7\_r1 and the standard kernel 2.3.29 (goldfish) modified to load Linux Kernel Modules.
+The image is based on the AOSP android-2.3.7\_r1 (with busybox) and the standard kernel 2.3.29 (goldfish) modified to load Linux Kernel Modules.

 The version of LiME is the last version available.

-The emulator image is composed by:
+The emulator image is composed of:
 * zImage ( kernel recompiled with LKM support )
 * ramdisk.img
 * userdata.img